nilmtk/nilmtk-contrib/README.md

 ## Docker

-The repository ships a reproducible container image based on Python 3.11 (Debian Bookworm).
+The repository ships a reproducible container image based on Python 3.11.
 The image installs `nilmtk-contrib` with `uv`, pins the Python runtime, and bundles the system libraries needed for NumPy, SciPy, scikit-learn, TensorFlow, and PyTorch.

 ### Prerequisites